bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="Select and hide all ul's.
 Toggle the clicked submenu" alt="Select and hide all ul's.
 Toggle the clicked submenu." />

-So here we&apos;re going to say go get all of the unordered lists that are inside the list item, that are inside the not word lists, those are sub menus.
+<p>So here we&apos;re going to say go get all of the unordered lists that are
+inside the list item, that are inside the not word lists, those are sub menus.
 But not the one that we clicked on.
 And we&apos;re going to hide all of the other ones, but not the one that we clicked on, because that may be hidden already or we may want to show it, and then we can do the menu toggle and it will work.
-Just one last little line, let&apos;s go ahead and put this in over here.
+Just one last little line, let&apos;s go ahead and put this in over here.</p>

-Once again I&apos;m going to use my <b>jQuery</b> object to go in and get the
+<p>Once again I&apos;m going to use my <b>jQuery</b> object to go in and get the
 <b>ul li ul</b>.
 The unordered list that are inside the list items are
 inside the an ordered list is our sub menus.
 But not this menu, the one that I clicked on.
 That one I don&apos;t want to be affected by this line at all.
-And then I&apos;m going to do hide, make sure all of those are hidden.
+And then I&apos;m going to do hide, make sure all of those are hidden.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ 129. test, menu click, unclick (78) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">